DevnagriAI/devnagri_docs/guide/Dota_web.md

 ## New Order on DOTA

-1. User needs to enter the URL of the website which needs to be localised.
+1. Enter the URL of the website which needs to be localised.
 2. Select the pricing plan.
 3. Select the duration.

 ![neworder](./images/DOTA_Web/NewDOTAOrder.png)

 ## Order Summary
-On the Order Summary page, users can select the languages for website localization and specify the industry to tailor translations for industry-specific terms.<br>
+On the Order Summary page, a user can select the languages for website localization and specify the industry to tailor translations for industry-specific terms.
+Please do note that you can add languages later on as well. <br>
 ![order_summary](./images/DOTA_Web/SummaryUpdate.png)

 ## Payment